History of the Queensland Police: 1971

 Police and protestors clash over the South African Springbok football team's tour of Queensland.

-The minimum height for women joining was set at 162.5 cm and the bar on married women joining up was removed.
+The minimum height for women joining was set at 162.5 cm and the bar on married women serving or joining up was removed.

 Consideration was given to the use of computers for police purposes.

 The Public Order Squad was formed with approximately 100 members, who provide staff for duty in connection with street demonstrations and similar disturbances.

 A new cadet training scheme was introduced.
 The three-year structure, combines senior examination subjects and special police courses.

 The Police Driver Training Wing was established and courses commenced on 1 March.

 Stage 1 of the Queensland Police Academy at Oxley opens in January and the first 150 cadets were admitted.

 Uniform colour changes from drab olive back to blue.
 Policewomen wear a black skirt, white shirt with black tie and bowler style cap.

 In December 1971 the Police Act Amendment Act 1971 (Qld) allowed an unmarried female officer to continue as a police officer if she got married, and allowed married women to join.